MoiseevDI/react-one-page/README.md

 # react-one-page
-Onepage test react app for testing Jenkins pipelines
+Onepage test react app for testing Jenkins pipelines with some plugins